-After spending several years traveling as a digital nomad in search for an ideal place to settle in, our choice fell on Barcelona.
+After spending several years traveling as a digital nomad in search of an ideal place to settle in, our choice fell on Barcelona.

-This is a subjective post as every traveler and online worker has his own needs and requirements from a place; Barcelona just happens to fit mine like a glove.
+This is a subjective post as every person/family has their own needs and requirements from a place; Barcelona just happens to fit mine very well.
 Here’s why.
+I will list both positives and negatives.
+People tend to criticize me for looking negatively at countries or cultures, but I only try to be realistic.

 Sport is in Barcelona’s DNA